 In our burgeoning world of ubiquitous sensors and affordable data storage, records of timestamped events are being produced across nearly every domain of personal and professional computing.
-The resulting data surge has created an overarching need to search these records for meaningful patterns of events.
+This data ranges from government-funded medical databases, to the meticulously tabulated comings and goings of obsessive self-trackers.
+Across all domains, however, is the need to search these records for meaningful patterns of events.
 This paper reports on a two-part user study, as well as a series of early tests and interviews with clinical researchers, that informed the development of two temporal query interfaces: a basic, menu-based interface and an advanced, graphic-based interface.
 While the scope of temporal query is very broad, this work focuses on two particularly complex and critical facets of temporal event sequences: intervals (events with both a start time and an end time), and the absence of an event.
-We describe how users encounter a common set of difficulties when specifying such queries, and propose solutions to help overcome them.
-Finally, we report on two case studies with epidemiologists at the US Army Pharmacovigilance Center, illustrating how both query interfaces were used to study patterns of drug use.
+We describe how uses encounter a common set of difficulties when expressing such queries, and propose solutions to help overcome them.
+Finally, we report on 2 case studies with epidemiologists at the US Army Pharmacovigilance Center, illustrating how both query interfaces were used to study patterns of drug use.